george-ma/WoofWoof/delivrable-3/iteration-03.plan.md

   * Assign tasks accordingly.
 * Address blockers anyone might have with tasks assigned.
 * Review any major changes/direction of the app.
-* Reprioritize tasks according to any changes/discussion we have during this meeting.
+* Re-prioritize tasks according to any changes/discussion we have during this meeting.

 #### Artifacts
- * Task board on github that keeps track of tasks that need to be done, are currently being worked on and by whom, and completed tasks
+ * Task board on Github that keeps track of tasks that need to be done, tasks that are currently being worked on and by whom, and completed tasks
- * Group members can assign themselves to tasks after we create and update the tasks after the weekly meeetings.
+ * Group members can assign themselves to tasks after each group meeting, and update their status as they complete tasks.

 #### Git / GitHub workflow
-For each task we create a branch named after that task, once that task is complete a pull request is created to merge that branch with master.
-The code is reviewed by other teammates to ensure it is working and that it does not create other issues before being merged with master.
+For each task, we will create a branch named after that task (for instance: 'adding-image-upload').
+Once that task is complete, a pull request is created to merge that branch with master.
+The code is reviewed first by the person issuing the pull request, and by the other teammates to ensure that the code does not conflict with any changes they have not yet pushed.
+Once these reviews have taken place, the branch will be successfully merged with master.

 We chose this workflow as it allows each group member to complete their assigned tasks independently at their own pace without having to worry about the progress of other group members.
-Then the completed tasks can be combined via pull requests into the master branch to build the completed thing.
+Then the completed tasks can be combined via pull requests into the master branch to build the completed product.

 ## Product